-I'm debating whether I should buy the IFR e-book or the Deep Foundations for Guitar video course.
+I'm debating whether I should buy the IFR e-book or your video course "Introduction to Improvising on the Guitar".
 Can you tell me what is included in each one, and what are the pros and cons of each?

 Thank you for writing your book.
 I really like your philosophy.
 Can you explain the difference between the IFR system and the CAGED system?